stenczelt/pkp-lego/faq.rst

 #.
 Once turned on, plug in the dongle.

 The blue light should be on/blinking now, and you should be able to connect.

+Sometimes the WiFi can be a little bit temperamental - I often find searching for a connection takes two attempts to find WiFi networks.